Nashville sit-ins: Desegregation

 After weeks of secret negotiations between merchants and protest leaders, an agreement was finally reached during the first week of May.
 According to the agreement, small, selected groups of African Americans would order food at the downtown lunch counters on a day known in advance to the merchants.
 The merchants would prepare their employees for the event and instruct them to serve the customers without trouble.
 This arrangement would continue in a controlled manner for a couple of weeks, and then all controls would be taken off, at which point the merchants and protest leaders would reconvene to evaluate the results.
 Also, as part of the agreement, the media was to be informed of the settlement and requested to provide only accurate, non-sensational coverage.

 On May 10, six downtown stores opened their lunch counters to black customers for the first time.
 The customers arrived in groups of two or three during the afternoon and were served without incident.
 At the same time, African Americans ended their six-week-old boycott of the downtown stores.
 The plan continued successfully and the lunch counters were integrated without any further incidents of violence.
 Nashville thus became the first major city in the southern United States to begin desegregating its public facilities.

 Although the end of the sit-in campaign brought a brief respite for civil rights activists in Nashville, institutionalized racism remained a problem throughout the city.
 Over the next few years, further sit-ins, pickets, and other actions would take place at restaurants, movie theaters, public swimming pools, and other segregated facilities across Nashville.
 These actions continued until Congress passed the Civil Rights Act of 1964, which prohibited segregation in public places throughout the United States.
-In that year, many of the key figures of the sit-ins, including James Lawson and Kelly Miller Smith, were interviewed by Robert Penn Warren for his book Who Speaks for the Negro?, in which they reflected on their experiences.
+That year, many of the key figures of the sit-ins, including James Lawson and Kelly Miller Smith, were interviewed by Robert Penn Warren for his book Who Speaks for the Negro?.